pilotmoon/PopClip-Extensions/README.md

 ![Screenshot showing extensions in use.](https://raw.github.com/pilotmoon/PopClip-Extensions/master/docs/extpic.png)

 This repository contains the documentation for making your own extensions (this readme file) as well as the source files for the extensions published on the main [PopClip Extensions](http://pilotmoon.com/popclip/extensions) page.
-Laut of the repo:
+Layout of the repo:

-    docs/                 -- Image files and resources referred to in this README file. extensions/           -- Distributable versions of the extensions (zipped, with `.popclipext` extension) source/               -- Source files for the extensions.
-The directories are left without the .popclipext extension, for easier editing.
+    docs/                 -- Image files and resources referred to in this README file. extensions/           -- Distributable versions of the extensions (zipped, with `.popclipextz` extension) source/               -- Source files for the extensions.
+The directories are left without the `.popclipext` extension, for easier editing.
     README.md             -- This repository contains the documentation for making your own extensions LICENSE               -- MIT License text.